robflaherty/photoshop-grids/readme.md

 # Photoshop Grids
-PSDs with grids for various screen sizes.
+A collection of grid template PSDs for various screen sizes.

 * All grids based on 12 columns
 * Gutters are on the large size, ranging from 44% - 57% of column width